[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 17.EMSイベントのInsight.png

-Easier to Meet Requirements for Long-Term Log Storage and Operations That Trigger Notifications or Actions from EMS Events
+It Has Become Easier to Meet Requirements for Long-Term Log Retention and Operations That Trigger Notifications or Actions from EMS Events

-I tried delivering audit logs of administrative activities on Amazon FSx for NetApp ONTAP to CloudWatch Logs using the Syslog VPC endpoint.
+We delivered audit logs of management activities for Amazon FSx for NetApp ONTAP to CloudWatch Logs using a Syslog VPC endpoint.

-I feel that it has become easier to meet requirements for long-term log storage and operations that trigger notifications or actions based on EMS events.
+I feel it has become easier to meet requirements for long-term log retention and operations that trigger notifications or actions based on EMS events.
 Personally, this was a very welcome update.

 I hope this article helps someone.

-That's all from nonPi (@non____97) from the Cloud Business Division, Consulting Department!
+That's all from Nonpi (@non____97) of the Cloud Business Division, Consulting Department!

 Share this article